gdtyagi05/indexed-file-database-engine/README.md

 By combining binary storage, indexing, and direct file access, it provides a scalable and efficient alternative to traditional text-based record management systems.

+FUTURE SCOPE

+- Concept of mutex can be included to implement multithreading and allow concurrency.
+- B-Tree Indexing: Moving from a simple std::map to a disk-based B-Tree structure.
+This would allow the index itself to live on the disk, enabling the engine to manage millions of records without exhausting system RAM.